HITECHCRIME/HC_OVERVIEW/README.md

 - Gamified Mission System for Fans
 - Embeded Twitch Livestream
 - Embeded - Helve Logs - Behind The Scenes IRL
+- Operative Roster / AUDIOVISUAL NARRATIVE MEMETIC CARRIERS: This list acts as a main directory of Operatives working within the means of Hitech Crime Cinematic Narrative Universe Microlabel.
+Sidenote: Transfer this into the hitechcri.me website as a part of the system.
+Restructure this into an Operative Board including an interactive biometric mug shot with gif glitch/ui attributes, fictional universe background in form of content cloud, miscellaneous in-universe futura visuals and vibe of an individual and in-universe release roster (either in-timeline or alternative timeline of events).
+Each Operative will have an opportunity to participate in the official main timeline releases as well.
+Each Operative of Hitech Crime acts as an semi-ficticious character within the frame of the transmedia cinematic narrative universe.
+Themes included are mentioned in the main repo of HC_OVERVIEW.
+Please refer to them when creating content be it videos, visuals or music releases.
+Please refer to the upcoming official timeline of the universe but don't fear giving feedback and suggesting edits to the Hitech Crime canon.
+Please mind this endeavour is a longterm effort, carefully designed along the way for maximum immersion of our Agents (the viewers/listeners).
+Nothing happens in a day if we are aiming for good quality and a great narrative.

 WIKIPEDIA WRITE-UPS
 - Hitech Crime / Metabrands / Microlabel / Lore / Releases / Setting